Calculating My Child Support in Ontario

 The court also has the power to “impute” income if it believes the payor is intentionally unemployed or underemployed, and therefore should be earning additional income for child support purposes.

 For example, if a payor has worked considerable overtime shifts in the past, then courts will consider this potential income when evaluating capacity to pay.
-Provided the extra shifts do not interfere with the payor parent’s access visits with his or her children, the court will assume the parent can earn that income in the future.
+Provided the extra shifts do not interfere with the payor parent’s access visits or parenting time with his or her children, the court will assume the parent can earn that income in the future.
 Often in these situations, courts are concerned that a spouse may in fact be working those additional shifts, but not declaring the income.

 If a support payor has become unemployed or underemployed in order to go back to school or re-train, then the courts will investigate whether this unemployment is required for reasonable educational needs (and the burden is on that parent to show those needs are reasonable).
 If those needs are not considered reasonable, then the court will impute some or all of the parent’s former income.
 The court thereby tries to balance the needs of the child with the parent’s need to adapt to changing life circumstances.